 - “Turn to me and be gracious to me, for I am lonely and afflicted!”
 In Psalm 25:16, King David is crying out for the Lord’s presence.
 The KING… is lonely.

-Makes sense doesn’t it since all your time is spent nurturing the heart of the little person in your care!
+It makes sense, doesn’t it, since all your time is spent nurturing the heart of the little person in your care!
 Your own heart is like an abandoned garden.
 Dying, shriveling, and wilting due to lack of nurture and care.

 Community Is A Place To Belong – Not A Bunch Of People